Richard Westmacott: Life and career

 Westmacott exhibited at the Royal Academy between 1797 and 1839.
 His name is given in the catalogues as "R. Westmacott, Junr." until 1807, when the "Junr." was dropped.
 He was elected an associate of the Royal Academy in 1805, and a full academician in 1811.
-His academy diploma piece, a marble relief of Jupiter and Ganymede, remains in the Academy's collection.
-He was professor of sculpture at the Academy from 1827 until his death.
+His academy diploma piece, a marble relief of Jupiter and Ganymede, remains in the academy's collection.
+He was professor of sculpture at the academy from 1827 until his death.
 He received his knighthood on 19 July 1837.
 In 1852 when contacted by the Corporation of London about a possible sculpture commission, Westmacott replied that he had not been active as a sculptor for some years.

 Works

-Among Westmacott's works are the reliefs for the north side of Marble Arch, the pedimental sculptures of figures representing The Progress of Civilisation on the British Museum, the Achilles of the Wellington Monument, London, and the Waterloo Vase now in Buckingham Palace Gardens.
-This enormous urn was sculpted from chunks of marble earmarked by Napoleon for a trophy commemorating his anticipated victory in the Napoleonic Wars and then given to George IV as a gift from the Grand Duke of Tuscany.
+Among Westmacott's works include: the reliefs for the north side of Marble Arch; the Greek revival pedimental sculptures of figures representing The Progress of Civilisation on the British Museum; the Achilles of the Wellington Monument, London; and the Waterloo Vase, now in Buckingham Palace Gardens.

+The Waterloo Vase was sculpted from a single piece of Carrara marble, earmarked by Napoleon to represent his military victories.
+Following the French defeat in the Napoleonic Wars, the vase was presented unfinished to George IV in 1815 by Ferdinand III, Grand Duke of Tuscany.
+George IV later commissioned Westmacott to complete the piece.

 His statue of Horatio Nelson, Birmingham was the first statue of Nelson unveiled in Britain.
 There are other monuments to Nelson by Westmacott at the Bull Ring, Birmingham, in Barbados, while that at Liverpool was modelled and cast by Westmacott, to a design by Matthew Cotes Wyatt.
 In Liverpool there is also an equestrian statue of King George III sculpted by Westmacott, which was unveiled in 1822.
-He was responsible for the statue of the agriculturalist and developer Francis Russell, 5th Duke of Bedford in Russell Square, and the one of the Duke of York on top of the column in Waterloo place.
+He was responsible for the statue of the agriculturalist and developer Francis Russell, 5th Duke of Bedford in Russell Square, and that of the Duke of York on top of the column in Waterloo Place.
 His Achilles in Hyde Park, a bronze copy of an antique sculpture from Monte Cavallo in Rome, is a tribute to the Duke of Wellington, paid for by £10,000 raised by female subscribers.